-Northeastern's Child Care Center is located on campus just north of the Foster Avenue entrance and provides for the care of children age fifteen months through kindergarten.
-It operates Monday through Friday from 7 a.m. to 6 p.m.
-Half and full-day sessions are available.
+Northeastern's Child Care Center is located on the Main Campus just north of the Foster Avenue entrance and provides for the care of children age 15 months through kindergarten.
+It operates from 7 a.m.-6 p.m.
+Monday through Friday.
+Half- and full-day sessions are available.
 The Center is licensed by the State of Illinois Department of Children and Family Services.
-Contact the Center at extension 4540.
+Contact the Center at (773) 442-4540.

-Counseling Services provides counseling services and counseling-related programs to any student of the University.
+Student Counseling Services provides counseling services and counseling-related programs to any student of the University.
 Services include personal counseling, addictions counseling, conflict resolution, and crisis and emergency intervention during regular office hours.
 All services are free of charge and confidential, as required by state law and professional ethics.
-The Counseling Office is located in Room B 119, and may be reached by phone at (773) 442-4650.
+The Student Counseling Services office is located in Room B 119, and may be reached by phone at (773) 442-4650.

 Student Disability Services provides various types of academic assistance based on diagnosed needs to students with documented physical and/or learning disabilities.
-Contact the Accessibility Center in Room D 104 or at ext.
-4595 for information about the services provided.
+Contact the Accessibility Center in Room D 104 or at (773) 442-4595 for information about the services provided.

-The resources of the Ronald Williams Library, extension 4400, are available to help Northeastern students cultivate their intellectual capabilities and research skills.
+The resources of NEIU Libraries are available to help Northeastern students cultivate their intellectual capabilities and research skills.
 Special features include numerous study areas, facilities for the disabled, private study areas for faculty and graduate students, and a classroom for library instruction.
 Contact the NEIU Libraries at (773) 442-4400.

 Veterans Services assists with benefits and educational planning while also offering workshops and programs to meet the special needs of veterans.
 The office is located in Room D 130.
-Call extension 4028 for information about the services provided.
+Call (773) 442-4028 for information about the services provided.